 The Autumn Festival this year lasts through December 31.
 Book your trip to Paris today so that you can see what the movers and shakers in the world of art are doing in 2011.
 If you’re not sure where to stay, let New York Habitat be your host.
 These and many other furnished Paris apartments are available for the traveling art lover:

 This warm and airy 1 Bedroom Furnished Rental – Le Marais – Notre Dame – Hôtel de Ville – Paris (PA-3189) offers a charming mix of traditional and modern within steps of Théâtre de la Ville.
 With a gleaming, modern kitchen, honeyed hardwood floors, and an enormous bathroom featuring a clawfoot tub, this is the perfect spot for your artistic vacation.

-Feel decadent in this charming 2 Bedroom Furnished Rental – Le Marais – Notre Dame – Hôtel de Ville – Paris (PA-4166) nestled in exclusive Île Saint-Louis.
-The sunny terrace, gorgeous tiled floors and exposed roof beams will all remind you of the beauty and charm of old France, while you enjoy the modern conveniences—including Wi-Fi internet.
+Feel decadent in this charming 2 Bedroom Rental in Le Marais (PA-1228) nestled in exclusive Place des Vosges.
+The large french windows, gorgeous hardwood floors and high ceilings will all remind you of the beauty and charm of old France, while you enjoy the modern conveniences—including Wi-Fi internet.